LindseyJeeJan/interactive-code-quiz/README.md

 # interactive-code-quiz
-Single page application consisting of a timed quiz for the user.
+Description: This single page application provides a fun learning experience for the user.
 User must select from multiple option questions and has 70 seconds to complete the quiz.
+Answering a question incorrectly will cause the user to lose 10 additional seconds from the clock.
 If time runs out, the user will receive their score at that point.
-High scores are kept and displayed, user must enter initials into a form to be posted on the high score list.
+High scores are kept in local storate and displayed.
+The user may enter initials into a form to be posted on the high score list.

 Link to deployed application:
 https://lindseyjeejan.github.io/interactive-code-quiz/